kokitang/KTLoadingLabel/README.md

 // You can also set the params of UILabel as normal label.font = UIFont.systemFont(ofSize: 16)
 label.textColor = .yellow
+label.backgroundColor = .black
+label.layer.cornerRadius = 8
+// And more...

 // End Animation of KTLoadKTLoadingLabel label.stopAnimate()